Welcome to Vancouver Island

-The Pacific Northwest is one of those magical places filled with giant trees and falling water…. a place of endless solitude, a place of mists, a place of wonder.
-Our mountains and valleys, rivers and lakes, forests and waterfalls, and communities dotted along the coast are just waiting to be explored.
+Vancouver Island is one of those magical places, filled with giant trees and falling water.
+A place of endless solitude, a place of mists, a place of wonder.
+Our mountains and valleys, rivers and lakes, forests and waterfalls, and communities that are dotted along the coast are just waiting to be explored.

-So, come on….
-Gohiking, put on your hiking boots, step out your door, and you’ll be well on your way to a great adventure!
-The B.C. coast has much to offer those who love the outdoors!
-So, get out and see for yourself.
+So, what are you waiting for, strap on your hiking boots, take a step out your door, put your feet on a path and you’ll be well on your way to a great adventure!
+Vancouver Island has much to offer those who love the outdoors!
+Come and see what we have to offer.

-There are wonderful lakes, rivers and camp grounds that readily await your use.
-Gaining access to these areas is (for the most part) very easy – there are many logging roads open to the public, but please drive carefully, as some of these are active logging roads.
-The best way to see the coast is from the water, the sailing and kayak adventures are waiting.
+There are wonderful lakes, rivers, and campgrounds that readily await your use.
+Gaining access to these areas is (for the most part) very easy, there are many logging roads open to the public that lead to adventures.
+Please drive carefully, as many of these are active logging roads.

 And l thank you.